-Since he lived with us for a time, so became like part of the family, like an adopted brother, so I could tell him things I didn’t tell other people.
+Since he lived with us for a time, he became like an adopted brother, so I could tell him things I didn’t tell other people.
 He became “Uncle Rich” to my son.
 We could joke back and forth with each other and play off each other so easily that one guy in an IRC chat room said, “I love it when you guys are here!”

 We went on religious websites together and defended Orthodoxy.
 And we had similar tastes in music, both loving the obscure Goth genres, 80s, New Wave–yet knew some of the same Christian artists as well.
 He had actually been a Goth, while I was interested in Goth culture, and did as much “Gothyness” as I could do in a small city in the Midwest.

 Because of our similar backgrounds, we both knew about the Thief in the Night series, Left Behind, and other such things.
 We were even the same age, so grew up with the same pop culture.
 We both liked watching EWTN.
 We were both interested in paranormal investigations.

 It seems impossible to replace him.
 These elements of our friendship I found especially valuable and important, especially appealing, and these were the reasons I was so attached to his friendship.